-- A Nonprofit Organization having one of its principal purposes the development or management of affordable housing. - A nonprofit housing affordable housing developer/manager. - A housing finance agency/authority (HFA) may be eligible to apply depending on state law.
+- A Nonprofit Organization having one of its principal purposes the development or management of affordable housing. - A nonprofit affordable housing developer/manager. - A housing finance agency/authority (HFA) may be eligible to apply depending on state law.
 An HFA must be exempt from Federal taxes.
-Reach out to the CDFI Fund for guidance. - All Applicants must have been in existence as a legally formed entity for at least three years prior to the Application deadline. - All Applicants must submit audited financial statements for its most recently completed two fiscal years as of the date of the NOFA.
+Reach out to the CDFI Fund for guidance.

-Eligibility for CMF - Affiliates
+Eligibility for CMF (continued)